by Vera Remes

 My husband used to be a “glass half empty” guy.
 Being a police officer, this served him well and kept him alive, I suspect.
 As a glass half empty guy, he was always thinking how a situation could go sideways when confronting an unknown.

-Now that we are retired, his glass half empty mentality remains.
-That was until, only recently, when his focus changed.
-No matter what was going on, he continued to look at the less positive side of things—the what ifs and might bes.
+When we retired, his glass half empty mentality remained.
+No matter what was going on, he continued to look at the less positive side of things.
+That was, until recently, when his focus changed.

 Waiting for him to figure it out on his own was a long process.
 On one particular day, I needed to short-circuit the process to end his angst.
 As we were driving down the long bumpy road to our home, I listened to him grumble about all the things wrong with our lives.
 I responded, “Listen, we have a great life.
-We don’t work, we get a steady income each month.
+We don’t work.
+We get a steady income each month.
 We hunt, fish, do crafts, walk in nature and pretty much do our own thing.
-Getting up each morning, we plan our days with what we want to do, not so much with things that must be done.
+Getting up each morning, we plan our days around what we want to do, not so much around things that must be done.
 How many people can say that?”

 The turning point